 You must owe £3,000, be living in Scotland (or have lived in Scotland in the last year) and you must not have been made bankrupt in the last five years.
 There is also a fee of £200 which you must pay.

 If you qualify for a MAP sequestration your unsecured debt must be between £1,500 and £17,000.

 From the date of signature on the certificate, you have 30 days (the date of signature is counted as the first day) in which to apply for your Bankruptcy.
 Applications made after the 30 day period will be rejected and you would lose your £200 fee.

 No, an advisor cannot charge for their time.

-You do not have to pay for the Certificate of Sequestration but there is a charge to cover the bankruptcy administration of £200.
+You do not have to pay for the Certificate of Sequestration but there is a charge when you submit your debtor application form of £200.